 Our Goal MEOW’s goal is to help create a “no-kill nation”, where people are responsible for their pets, where there are no helpless creatures abandoned in boxes or left to fend for themselves in parking lots, where there is no longer a need for any healthy companion animal to be euthanized.
 There are many worthy organizations and individuals working toward this end.
 The rescue network is communicative and non-competitive.
 Certainly, progress is being made.
 But there is so very far to go.

-Today MEOW places approximately 1000 animals into permanent homes each year.
-Adoption fees from $65 to $95 help defray the cost of care for the animals.
-Donations from interested individuals, organizations and businesses provide additional financial support.
-Our application process ensures that every adopted animal is placed in an environment where there is appropriate space, human contact, and a commitment to safeguard and care for the animal for its entire lifetime.
+Today MEOW places 800 – 1000 animals into permanent homes each year.
+Donations from interested individuals, organizations and businesses, as well as adoption fees, provide financial support.
+Our adoption application process ensures placement into an environment where there is appropriate space, human contact, and a commitment to safeguard and care for the animal for its entire lifetime.
 Our standards are high.
 The welfare of the animals is paramount in the placement process.

 Cats and kittens come to us from various sources and situations: orphans found under a deck, a stray or abandoned cat crying at the door, someone has developed allergies or is moving to a place where the cats are not welcome.
 Some come from our extended rescue family, trappers and caretakers who often encounter tame free-roaming cats and kittens feeding with feral colonies.
 Newborn or senior, healthy, ill or injured, all are valued at MEOW.
 Incoming cats and kittens are examined for general health, illness, injury, parasites and tested for feline viral diseases and provided appropriate medical care.
 Daily care of cats and kittens is done both in the shelter and in the foster homes of volunteers, sometimes involving bottle-feeding orphans, often requiring intensive medical care of ill animals.
 MEOW provides a safe haven and socialization as well as proper nutrition and a clean environment while the animals await adoptive homes.
 Our volunteers speak with the public, interview prospective adopters, and provide education concerning the care of pets on such subjects as spaying/neutering, introducing a new pet into the family, addressing behavioral issues, proper daily care and well-cat/kitten care.